lcnbr/PhysVault/PhysNotes/String/Graviton vertex operator.md

 \end{aligned}
 $$

-where in the second line the [[intrinsic worldsheet metric]] has been restored in order to make the expression valid outside [[conformal gauge]].
+where in the second line the [[intrinsic worldsheet metric]] has been restored in order to make the expression valid outside [[3 Classical Bosonic String/conformal gauge]].

 Insertion of the vertex operator into the string [[worldsheet]] yields the expression